leigero/pour-decisions/apps/tonic-docs/README.md

 npm run docs:watch
 ```

-The build step compiles `styles/docs.scss`, which pulls in the design system and adds a thin docs layout layer.
+The build step compiles `styles/docs.scss`, which pulls in the design system and adds a thin docs layout skin.
 After building, open any of the HTML files in this directory (`index.html`, `components.html`, `forms.html`) directly in the browser or serve the folder with your preferred static server.

 ## Structure